While the increase in home working has its benefits, one unfortunate side effect has been the corresponding increase in virtual meetings.

-Our recommendation: download Otter and turn those interminable Zoom calls into fully transcribed notes.
+Our recommendation: download Otter and turn those interminable video calls into fully transcribed notes.
+Its AI smarts can even summarize meetings for you, making manual note-taking a thing of the past.
 Here’s how it’s done.

 Sign up to Otter

-Having downloaded the app from the App Store (it’s free), open it and sign up using your Apple, Google, or Microsoft account.
-Alternatively, you can do it the more laborious manual way.
+Having downloaded the app from the App Store (it’s free), open it and register for an account.

-Otter’s free Basic plan gives you 600 minutes of transcription and three imports per month.
-For many, that will be plenty – but you’ll need to sign up to Otter Pro if you want more of either, at a cost of $13/£13 per month.
+Otter’s free Basic plan gives you 300 minutes of transcription and limited imports per month.
+For most, that will be plenty – but you’ll need to sign up to Otter Pro if you want more, at a cost of around $20/£18 (it fluctuates) monthly.
+If you’re transcribing more than 5 hours a month, it’s probably worth the outlay.

 It’s recording time